UtrechtUniversity/irods-uu-microservices/README.md

-# iRODS UU Microservices
+# iRODS Microservices
-Miscellaneous iRODS microservices developed or modified by Utrecht University.
+Miscellaneous iRODS microservices originally developed by Utrecht University.

 ## Included microservices
-Originally developed at Utrecht University:
-  * msiPutEpicPID: API call to register an Epic PID
+  * msiCreateEpicPID: API call to register an Epic PID
+  * msiDeleteEpicPID: API call to delete an Epic PID
+  * msiGetEpicPID: API call to get an Epic PID
+  * msiUpdateEpicPID: API call to update metadata for an Epic PID

 ## Installation
-iRODS UU microservices can be installed using the packages provided on the [releases page](https://github.com/UtrechtUniversity/irods-uu-microservices/releases).
+iRODS microservices can be installed using the packages provided on the [releases page](https://github.com/UtrechtUniversity/irods-uu-microservices/releases).

 You can also build the microservices yourself, see [Building from source](#building-from-source).